Charlottesville car attack: Civil trial

 Fields was one of the defendants in Sines v.
 Kessler, a civil trial against various organizers, promoters, and participants in the Unite the Right rally.
 On November 23, 2021, jurors awarded $12 million in damages against Fields, who they found liable for assault and battery and intentional infliction of harm.
 Jurors also found that Fields, along with all other defendants, had engaged in civil conspiracy under Virginia state law.
 Total damages in the suit, including those against Fields, totaled approximately $25 million.

 Incarceration

 In February 2023, Fields was accused of threatening a prison officer and brandishing a weapon in what was described as a "series of incidents".
 At the time, Fields was serving his sentence at MCFP Springfield.
 Prosecutors requested that Fields should have to pay $650 from his inmate account, while Fields asked that he only be required to pay $298.
-In these court filings, prosecutors revealed that was paying his restitution at a rate of $100 per year, with a total of $81,600 owed in restitution.
+In these court filings, prosecutors revealed that Fields was paying his restitution at a rate of $100 per year, with a total of $81,600 owed in restitution.
 As of February 2023, victims had not received any restitution payments from Fields in the four years that he had been incarcerated.